 Having 2 coats, these dog breeds are prone to shedding, as mentioned.
 The undercoat can produce a considerable amount of loose hair that needs to be shed, particularly twice a year.

-The single coated dog will see the groomer quite often for a clipping.
+Single coated dogs will usually need to see a groomer quite often for a clipping.
 That beautiful single coat can keep on growing if not trimmed periodically.

 However, with the single coated dog breeds, you don’t get that twice yearly burst of massive shedding.
 Some breeds in this category shed a little throughout the year rather than big clumps all at once.
 Some hardly shed at all.